fjarri-attic/oldi-hero-translation/hero_en.md

 ...Shouts "Fire!" started in the middle of the night.
 Apparently, someone knocked over an oil lamp, the carpet caught fire - well, and from there it started blazing.

-Half-asleep, Alcmena did not immediately realize what was the matter, but the incessant cries of "We're on fire!" and the smoky fumes, already seeping through the cracks, quickly informed her what had happened.
+Half-asleep, Alcmene did not immediately realize what was the matter, but the incessant cries of "We're on fire!" and the smoky fumes, already seeping through the cracks, quickly informed her what had happened.
 Having hastily wrapped herself in a peplos [11], Alcmene rushed to the exit, but a fold of the carpet, as if alive, slipped under her feet, a sharp pain pierced her ankle... smoke drifted around, her throat started tickling, her head was spinning...
 Alcmene understood with utmost clarity that she could not get up - and would either burn or suffocate in the smoke.
 She screamed with all her strength - and fell into a bottomless smoky well, on the rapidly approaching bottom of which...

 Two freedmen from the servants who had broken down the door to the gynaeceum managed to carry her outside.
 Almost immediately a downpour hit, knocking down and extinguishing the predatory tongues of flame that escaped from under the roof, and in the rain Alcmene came to her senses.
 The rain heavily trampled on the dying fire, the smell of freshness quickly displaced the suffocating fumes from the lungs... fortunately, no one died, and the fire did not cause any significant losses either.